Granitek/react-hot-cold/README.md

-## This is a guessing game build on React
+## This is a guessing game build on React.

 Live Link of the App : https://hotandcoldgames.herokuapp.com/